alexch/codelikethis/public/lessons/responsive_layout/flexbox_layout.md

 # Reversing the Order

-Until now, re-arranging items with pure CSS was not possible.
+* Until now, re-arranging items with pure CSS was not possible.
-* With Flexbox, you can reverse the order of your row or column, simply with `flex-direction:column-reverse;` or `flex-direction:row-reverse`
+* With Flexbox, you can reverse the order of your row or column with a single directive!
-* This property is applied to the flex container
+* On the flex container, use
+  * `flex-direction: column-reverse;`
+  * or `flex-direction: row-reverse`

 ## Example
 ```css